Triangle

 Section one addresses the state, business sector and civil society.
 The second section presents detailed case studies about the politics of change in regard to topics such as: climate change, labour market policies, education, health policies, tourism, fiscal, and monetary policies in LMIC.
 The first part will set the analytical tools for the second part.

-Students must choose one of these
+You must choose one of these:

 International Organisations and Global Governance